 Skinny fat workout exercises

-The 7 major muscle groups
+The 7 major groups of muscles

 - Triceps (back of your upper arm)